annotation/text-fabric/docs/Add.md

     `etcbc/lingo/heads/tf`

+??? note "synchronized with GitHub"
+    You must have your local repo contents synchronized with that on GitHub

 ??? note "online GitHub"
     Before you share your data, you must make a *release* on GitHub.
     Then you must attach your features as a zip file to that release.